Funnyman (comics)

-Funnyman is a fictional comic book character whose adventures were published in 1948 by Magazine Enterprises.
+Funnyman is a 1948 American comic book series written by Jerry Siegel and illustrated by Joe Shuster.
+It was published by Magazine Enterprises.

 Publication history

 After leaving DC Comics and suing that company in a dispute over the rights to their character Superman, Jerry Siegel and Joe Shuster rejoined their former DC editor Vin Sullivan — who had edited the earliest Superman adventures — at his new company, Magazine Enterprises.

-Siegel and Shuster's new creation, Funnyman, starred in a series that ran six issues (cover-dated Jan.–Aug.
-1948).
+Siegel and Shuster's new creation, Funnyman, starred in a series that ran six issues from January to August 1948.
+In writing the comic, Siegel took inspiration from the comedian Danny Kaye.

 In the first issue, Siegel and Shuster mocked what they saw as the rush of Superman clones in a story called "Funman, Comicman and Laffman".
 In the story, TV comedian Larry Davis dresses up in a costume to catch a fake criminal for a publicity stunt, but he catches a real criminal instead, and decides to become a superhero.
 Funnyman's enemies include Doc Gimmick, a criminal robot, and the crime team of Schemer Beamer, Bug-Eyes, Crusher, Rockjaw and the Curve.
+Also present in the Funnyman series are a sidekick named Funnyboy and a secret base called Funnymanor.
+The comic only ran for six issues.
 A newspaper comic strip debuted in October 1948, but Funnyman also failed to find an audience in this format, and the strip was soon dropped.

+After the failure of Funnyman, Jerry Siegel returned to DC as a writer-for-hire.
+Joe Shuster was unable to find regular work as an illustrator after Funnyman because of a severe case of macular degeneration.
+One of Shuster's later projects was an erotic comic series called Nights of Horror.